AdamCoscia/Trust-In-AI/README.md

 - npm (v6.14.11) [Link](https://www.npmjs.com/get-npm) - Package installer for Node.js
 - Angular CLI (v11.2.5) [Link](https://cli.angular.io/) - For working with Angular projects

-1. Make sure Node.js and npm are install on your system (see prior section for working versions)
+1. Make sure Node.js and npm are installed on your system
 2. Install Angular CLI by running `npm install -g @angular/cli`
 3. Navigate to `/app` and run `npm install` to install packages
-4. finally run `ng serve` and open a browser page at <localhost:4200>
+4. Run `ng serve` and open a browser page at <localhost:4200>

 ### /Server